 The opposite of being on your front foot is, naturally, being on your back foot.
 To fight from your back foot means you are moving away from your opponent as a way to create space, the strategy of a counter-puncher.
 There is no such thing as a counter-puncher strategy in sales.
-Selling requires YOU take initiative.
+Selling requires YOU to take initiative.

-Technology can be an outstanding asset to help you close more sales, if you know how to use it correctly.
+Technology can be an outstanding asset to help you close more sales if you know how to use it correctly.
 It can also be damaging if you don’t.

-As a professional or sales person, have you become too dependent on technology to do your selling for you?
+As a professional or salesperson, have you become too dependent on technology to do your selling for you?
 Your success depends on how well you sell, not how well you play with your toys.

 Technology gives people the illusion that they are becoming more connected when, in reality, it’s damaging their social skills.

-Liking, sharing and commenting on posts might seem like a sincere way to establish or maintain valuable relationships, but no amount of likes or thumbs-up buttons will replace genuine human interaction.
+Liking, sharing, and commenting on posts might seem like a sincere way to establish or maintain valuable relationships, but no amount of likes or thumbs-up buttons will replace genuine human interaction.

 If you truly want to stand out and differentiate yourself, you need to step away from technology and step into real conversations.
 Stop typing and texting and start talking!

 Businesses look to technology to solve their problems and make operations more efficient, and rightfully so, after all, technology is synonymous with “solution.”
 Although, just purchasing new technology isn’t enough to automatically see the desired results.
-New technology must be accompanied by intentional implementation efforts, which includes adapting it to your company’s culture.
+New technology must be accompanied by intentional implementation efforts, which include adapting it to your company’s culture.
 In other words, working with people.

 That’s the irony about digital transformation, it doesn’t work when in and of itself technology is the solution.
 Technology has to be an enabler and that enabler needs to be aligned with a bigger mission.
-Companies that lead digital transformation from a more human center actually bring people together in the organization faster and with greater results.
+Companies that lead the digital transformation from a more human center actually bring people together in the organization faster and with greater results.

 Get Back To What Really Works—A Personal Connection.